centrifugal/centrifugo/docs/content/server/configuration.md

 New in Centrifugo v2.9.0.

-This option allows setting an array of allowed origin host patterns (array of strings) for WebSocket and SockJS endpoints to prevent [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks.
+This option allows setting an array of allowed origin patterns (array of strings) for WebSocket and SockJS endpoints to prevent [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attack.
 This is especially important if you are using [connect proxy](proxy.md#connect-proxy) feature.

 If `allowed_origins` option not set at all then no origin check will be performed by Centrifugo.

 !!!danger
     Centrifugo v3 will enforce same-origin strategy by default, so you better to properly configure `allowed_origins` as soon as possible.

-If `allowed_origins` defined then every connection request will be checked against each pattern in an array.
+As soon as `allowed_origins` defined every connection request will be checked against each pattern in an array.

-For example, you are connecting to Centrifugo (which is run on `localhost:8000`) from application on `http://localhost:3000`.
+For example, you are connecting to Centrifugo from an application on `http://localhost:3000`.
 In this case you need to configure `allowed_origins` this way:

 ```
 "allowed_origins": [